 How can I support the Land Back movement?

-Indigenous wisdom regarding lands and waters has evolved over thousands of years.
 Globally, Indigenous Peoples comprise less than five per cent of the world’s population, but protect 80 per cent of the planet’s biodiversity.
-Indigenous knowledge can help to address many of the environmental and equity challenges inherent in the climate and biodiversity crises.
+Because Indigenous knowledge of lands and waters has evolved over thousands of years, their governance models might help to address the climate and biodiversity crises.

 In recent years, the David Suzuki Foundation has supported Indigenous-led conservation by supporting the establishment of Indigenous Protected and Conserved Areas, and by promoting Indigenous-led restoration and species-recovery work.